Log symplectic manifolds and $[Q,R]=0$: Log symplectic manifolds

 Equation \eqref{e:motivatemm} and Proposition \ref{p:epsZ} show that if the modular weight $c_{Z}$ is non-zero, then one expects a Hamiltonian function generating the flow of $X$ to diverge like $\frac{1}{2}\log(h_Z)$ near $Z=h_Z^{-1}(0)$.
-In light of this qualitative difference, it is convenient to make the following definition.
+In light of this qualitative difference between the cases $c_Z=0$ and $c_Z \ne 0$, it is convenient to make the following definition.

 \begin{definition} Let $\Z_{\ne 0}$ be the subset of hypersurfaces $Z \in \Z$ such that $c_Z \ne 0$.
 Non-empty intersections $N=Z_1\cap \cdots \cap Z_k$ of elements $Z_1,...,Z_k \in \Z_{\ne 0}$ will be referred to as \emph{strata of} $(M,\Z_{\ne 0})$. \end{definition}